mapschool/mapschool/README.md

 ## Datum

 A geographic datum is a specific way of measuring places on earth.
-Back in the day, this was a hard problem, since surveyors would require a very high level of accuracy for specific areas: measurements down to the inch for a town.
+Back in the day, this was a hard problem, since surveyors would require a high level of accuracy for specific areas: measurements down to the inch for a town.
 And so, instead of just saying latitude, longitude, we'd say "meters from this spot measured North/South."

 Practicing cartographers don't need to know much about the internal operations of datums anymore, since it's handled in software and most special formats can be automatically translated.
 A global standard called WGS84 caught on for general-purpose mapping and is the recommended way to store data.